leesalminen/mytube/Docs/MyTubeProtocolSpec.md

 ### Marmot Messaging
 - MDK maintains MLS sessions per child group; `MarmotShareService` encodes payloads as JSON, calls `mdk.createMessage`, and tags them with the appropriate `MarmotMessageKind` (`kind 4543`–`4547`).
 - Rumor events are published via `MarmotTransport` to every relay backing the child’s group.
 Gift wraps (NIP-59) are only used for welcomes so new members can decrypt `welcomeRumorsJson`.
-- No standalone NIP-44 direct messages remain; MLS handles confidentiality and membership enforcement.
+- Messaging now exclusively uses MDK/MLS; confidentiality and membership enforcement live there.

 ### Media Encryption (Blobs)
 - Per-video content key `Vk`: 32 random bytes.